Nerfan/Challonge-Elo/README.md

 3. Then, in readTourney.py edit the list of tournaments.
 The variable TOURNAMENT_IDS_SEPARATED_BY_COMMAS represents this list.
 Spaces are optional in the listing.

+4. One the tournament ids are entered and the aliases are set(see Additional Configuration), run `$ ./save_tournaments.py`.

-4. After that, you could be good to simply run `$ python readTourney.py`, and elo rankings will be saved to elos.txt.
+5. After that, you could be good to simply run `$ ./calculate_elos.py`, and elo rankings will be saved to elos.txt.

 ## Additional Configuration